ZL-Audio/ZLLMakeup/README.md

 ## License

-ZLLMatch has a MIT license, as found in the [LICENSE](LICENSE) file.
+ZLLMakeup has a MIT license, as found in the [LICENSE](LICENSE) file.

 Copyright (c) 2023 - [zsliu98](https://github.com/zsliu98)